Suzi Quatro: Work with Mickie Most

 Musicians who acted as her backing band around this period included Alastair McKenzie, Dave Neal, and Len Tuckey, with Robbie Blunt also being listed by some sources.
 Tuckey's brother, Bill, acted as tour manager.

 With the exception of Australia, her chart success faltered thereafter, as proven with her 1975 hit "Your Mamma Won't Like Me", which proved to be a moderate success in the UK.
 Further singles, "I Bit off More Than I Could Chew" and "I May Be Too Young", both failed to reach the UK Top 50.
 Quatro recorded the album Aggro-Phobia in 1976 and released a new single in 1977 called "Tear Me Apart", which reached the UK top 30, her first hit to have done so in three years.
 Another year passed before she had another big hit, this time with a change to a more mellow style giving Quatro a 1978 single "If You Can't Give Me Love" that became a hit there and in the United Kingdom.
 Later that year, "Stumblin' In", a duet with Chris Norman of the band Smokie, reached number four in the US.
 Both tracks were featured on the If You Knew Suzi... album.
 A year later, Quatro released Suzi ... and Other Four Letter Words, but none of her other work had much US success.
 This featured the hits "She's in Love with You", which made number 11 in Britain, "Mama's Boy" (number 34), and "I've Never Been in Love" (number 56).

-Mike Chapman and Dreamland records
+Mike Chapman and Dreamland Records

 In 1980, after Quatro's contract with Mickie Most had expired, she signed with Chapman's Dreamland Records.

 In the same year, she released the album Rock Hard; both the album and title single went platinum in Australia.
 Rock Hard was also used in the cult film Times Square and was included on the soundtrack album.
 The single reached number 11 in Australia, but only 68 in the UK due to distribution problems.
 At this point her hit single career clearly was beginning to wane.
-A second single from the Rock Hard album, titled "Lipstick", was released in February 1981, but radio refused to play it, as they claimed it sounded too much like Gloria by Them.
-Suzi Quatro's Greatest Hits, which was released in 1980, peaked at number four in the UK charts, becoming her highest-charting album there.
+A second single from the Rock Hard album, titled "Lipstick", was released in February 1981, but radio refused to play it, as they claimed it sounded too much like "Gloria" by Them.
+Suzi Quatro's Greatest Hits, which was released in 1980, peaked at number four in the UK chart, becoming her highest-charting album there.